SubconsciousCompute/meta-package-manager/README.md

 # genpack
-A generic package manager for interfacing with multiple distro/platform specific package managers using a single, simple, unified interface.
+A generic package manager for interfacing with multiple distro/platform specific package managers using a single, simple, unified interface. `genpack` is both a Rust library and a CLI utility.

-This repo contains the library, the CLI frontend can be found [here](https://github.com/VoltaireNoir/genpack-cli).

 ## Basic Usage
 ```rust